On chain polynomials of geometric lattices: Dowling lattices

 \begin{theorem} The dual of any Dowling lattice is a $\mathrm{TN}$-poset. \end{theorem} The following corollary now follows from \cite[Theorem 6.6]{branden2024totally}.

-\begin{corollary} The chain polynomial $c_{Q_n(G)}(t)$ of $Q_n(G)$ is $[-1,0]$-rooted, and the zeros of $c_{Q_n(G)}(t)$ interlace the zeros of $c_{Q_{n+1}(G)}(t)$ for every $n \geq 0$.
+\begin{corollary} The chain polynomial $c_{Q_n(G)}$ of $Q_n(G)$ is $[-1,0]$-rooted, and the zeros of $c_{Q_n(G)}$ interlace the zeros of $c_{Q_{n+1}(G)}$ for every $n \geq 0$.
 Moreover, if $S$ is a set of nonnegative integers, then the chain polynomial of the rank selected subposet $Q_n(G)_S$ is real-rooted and all of its zeros lie in the interval $[-1,0]$ for any natural number $n$. \end{corollary}

 Dowling lattices are examples of geometric lattices whose duals are rank uniform.
 Such lattices were studied in \cite{Bry}, where they were called \emph{upper combinatorially uniform}.
 From Propositions \ref{prop-triangular} and \ref{alleq} it follows that perfect matroid designs are upper combinatorially uniform.
-We offer the following conjecture. \begin{conjecture} All upper combinatorially uniform geometric lattices are $\mathrm{TN}$-posets. \end{conjecture}
+We offer the following conjecture. \begin{conjecture} The dual of any upper combinatorially uniform geometric lattice is a $\mathrm{TN}$-poset. \end{conjecture}